air-wreck/mentorship-notebooks/README.md

 This repository contains the source code that I developed during my time at MITRE in spring 2019.
 (Later, I might add Steven's code as well.)
 This collects all the code in a single, easy-to-share location.

+You can view the contents without having to install anything on your device via [the online viewer](https://nbviewer.jupyter.org/github/air-wreck/mentorship-notebooks/tree/master/).
+Github will also display Jupyter notebooks, but it isn't as pretty.

 ## Contents

 This is a high-level description of the files contained herein: